Estimate Time6 min

 In a Chapter 7 bankruptcy, bondholders receive cash from a sale of the company's assets, a process that may take years to complete.

-Government bonds and bankruptcy
+Municipal bonds and bankruptcy

-What to do
+What to do if faced with rising bankruptcy risk

 A default or failure to pay interest to bondholders typically precedes bankruptcy, and a company will show signs of distress before defaulting.
 Credit rating downgrades, declining earnings, and other events can indicate problems.
-Bonds of issuers facing difficulties will also drop in price as markets become concerned with the issuer's ability to pay interest and principal.
+Bonds of issuers facing difficulties will also typically drop in price as markets become concerned with the issuer's ability to pay interest and principal.
 Investors should remember that the probability of downgrades and default increases according to how low a bond is rated, and higher-yielding bonds often have low credit ratings.

 If you hang on, you face uncertainty over how much you will receive, and when you will receive it.
 If you sell, you'll know the amount you're getting.
 However, the amount you receive for selling before restructuring is complete can be less than both the amount you paid and also the amount you may receive if you hold on through the end of the bankruptcy.

 Investing involves risk and research is an important part of managing risk.
 Fidelity's website tracks issuer events for corporate bonds and material events for municipal bonds, including downgrades and credit watches.
-Bondholders can also receive this information through email alerts which provide opportunity to react to news of a downgrade or negative credit watch should they wish to.
+Bondholders can also receive this information through email alerts, which provide opportunity to react to news of a downgrade or negative credit watch should they wish to.

 Other useful resources include Fidelity's Yield Table on the bond research page, which can compare 120 yields at a time.